Become a Member

 Jackie Chan (L) and Asia Society Film Curator La Frances Hui at Asia Society headquarters in New York.
 (C. Bay Milin/Asia Society)

 Discover the rich legacy of Asian arts and culture, and learn about the region from the experts and political leaders who are shaping its future.
-Your membership provides vital support that allows us to continue to offer extraordinary programming across the fields of art, policy, business, and culture.
+Your membership also provides vital support that allows us to continue to offer extraordinary programming across the fields of art, policy, business, and culture.

-Find the level that fits your needs.
+Find the level that fits your needs

 Whether you're a student, a family, or a corporation, we offer a membership level for everyone.
 Explore the categories below to find the one that's right for you.